Skip to main content

 Future-Proof Scalability

 Offload doesn’t just solve today’s footprint crunch — it sets firms up to scale without adding rows of new cabinets every time market data volumes spike.
-New markets, new strategies, or rising volatility doesn’t have to mean an endless cycle of hardware sprawl.
+New markets, new strategies, or rising volatility don’t have to mean an endless cycle of hardware sprawl.
 Instead, firms can grow efficiently, confident that their infrastructure won’t become the bottleneck.

 Limited rack space remains a structural bottleneck for the trading industry — one that won’t resolve itself as market data volumes continue to climb.
 Waiting for new co-location builds, squeezing more CPU cores, or kicking the problem down the road is no longer sustainable when the cost of doing nothing compounds with every market burst and every missed trade.